Maximilian-Noethe/m413_ap23a_FNAP/01_documentation/r-ealise/realization.md

 ## Collectables
 Then we moved on to the collectables.
 Designing them was not that difficult.
 They were just cylinders of various sizes.
 After you had gathered all the collectables, I created a code that raised a wall.
 The final enemy and the escape key are located in the room behind a wall.
+For the little cherry on the top of the cake I decided to add a sparkling effect to them so that they appear more.